Medicine admissions 2024

 Applicants who meet our Academic entry requirements (and, for A101 applicants, who also meet our Widening Participation requirements) whose UCAT score meets or exceeds these UCAT cut points will be invited to attend multiple mini-interviews.
 We send our interview invitations by email.

 International students will be invited to attend a structured online panel-based interview.
-Dates have been scheduled for 10-12 January.
+Interviews will take place in January 2023

 End of Stage 2.